 Several bowl choices are available, from trendy designer crockery to paper plates.
 Consider what the cat likes before making your choice.

 Cats dislike chasing a lightweight bowl over the floor.
-They are turned off by a dirty or smelly dish.
+They dislike a dirty or smelly dish.
 Longhaired and flat-faced cats prefer shallow bowls that allow them to eat to the bottom without bending their whiskers or getting their face messy.

 Plastic bowls tend to hold odors, are hardest to keep clean, and their light weight allows them to slide around the floor.
 Some cats may suffer skin problems like acne resulting from plastic food bowls.